fourthletter/mozsprint-repo-sentencingbynumbers/README.md

 ## Contributing

 The Sentencing by Numbers project would like your input on how we could increase the transparency of algorithms designed and used by governments in the public sector.
 Are you a computer scientist with a background on AI?
 Or are you may be a talented visual artist.
 Or someone who is good at reminding your team lunch is ready?
 We welcome your ideas and unique talent, and will not discount anyone's contribution.

+Advance knowledge or experience with algorithms, machine learning, or statistics will contribute to this project by creating models or tests to evaluate public domain tools or reverse engineer proprietary tools.
+A critical part of understanding how algorithms make decisions is to review the dataset that “trains” the algorithm.
+Participants will play an essential role in helping our team analyze datasets consisting of public safety and incarceration statistics.

+Beginners intersted in using data visualization skills could also assist with developing infographics from data that are accessible to local criminal justice advocacy leaders, legal aid institutions and national networks focused on the intersection of big data and criminal justice in municipalities nationwide, and media.

 ## Participation Guidelines